mfukar/mfukar.github.com/_posts/2015-10-29-amstrad-fp.md

      0.7853981633670628 * 2^(0x82 - bias) = 3.1415926534682512

 Yes, it was π all along!
 Note the accuracy up to the 9th decimal.

+For more information on CPC internals, I suggest the excellent [CPC Wiki](http://www.cpcwiki.eu/).